yashverma886622-dot/Web-dev-1/Capstone_project/README.md

-# Capstone Project – Fashionista (E-Commerce Website)
+# Capstone Project – Yash shop (E-Commerce Website)

 This is my Capstone Project for Web Development Lab.
 The project is a fully responsive **E-Commerce Fashion Store UI** made using **HTML5 + CSS3 only**.